snopf/snopf/README.md

 If the *password_iteration* field is 0 it will be omitted.

 ## Hardware
-You can find a KiCad project for snopf in the schematic subfolder and also a PDF of the current schematic here (TODO link).
+You can find a KiCad project for snopf in the schematic subfolder and also a PDF of the current schematic [here](https://github.com/snopf/snopf/blob/master/readme/schematic.pdf).
 The KiCad project also includes a PCB layout for a SMD version.

 Bill of materials for the SMD version:
 * ATTINY85-20SU SO(1)